 - University of Waterloo

 - World Wars and Between

 - Women’s Studies

-To discuss whether we are a suitable repository for your archival or rare book material, please contact Nick Richbell, Head, Special Collections & Archives.
+To discuss whether we are a suitable repository for your archival materials or rare books, please contact Nick Richbell, Head, Special Collections & Archives.

 We are thankful for the generosity of our donors.
-Each and every donor plays an important role in allowing us to curate collections of long-standing research value that support teaching and learning at the University of Waterloo.
+Each and every donor plays an important role in allowing us to curate collections of long-standing research value that support learning, teaching and research at the University of Waterloo.